Optimization of a cosmic muon tomography scanner for cargo border control inspection: Introducton

 where $\beta c$ is the muon's velocity.
 Hence, by analyzing the scattering angles of muons before and after traversing a volume of interest, valuable insights into the material densities within can be obtained, given the inverse relationship between $X_0$ and the material density.\\

 Optimizing the design parameters of an MST scanner is crucial to achieving optimal performance, as different configurations impact key factors such as acceptance, detection efficiency, and angular resolution.
 Design parameters such as the spatial arrangement and size of detectors play a critical role in determining the system’s ability to accurately track muon trajectories, maintain a high signal-to-noise ratio, and effectively classify materials.
-A suboptimal design may lead to reduced tracking precision, lower detection rates, and decreased overall scanning effectiveness.\\
+A suboptimal design may lead to reduced tracking precision, lower detection rates, and decreased overall scanning effectiveness.
+Prior optimization of MST systems has primarily relied on simulations combined with grid-search approaches to evaluate discrete configurations.
+However, a systematic, end-to-end optimization strategy that directly links detector design to material discrimination or scanning performance has, to our knowledge, not yet been explored.
+This motivates the approach presented in this work, which seeks to optimize the scanner design in a holistic, performance-driven manner.\\

-In this work, we focus on optimizing the SilentBorder scanner, a modular MST system designed for cargo screening applications (FIG.~\ref{fig:gscan-scanner}).
+In this work, we focus on optimizing the SilentBorder scanner (https://silentborder.eu/), a modular MST system designed for cargo screening applications.
 The scanner consists of multiple hodoscopes, each of which is a self-contained detector module comprising three equally-spaced sensitive detector panels inside a protective casing.
+The panels are made of a mat of plastic scintillator fibers 1 mm in diameter with a pitch of 7.5 mm, achieving a spatial resolution of 120 $\unit{\mu m}$ and an angular resolution of a few tenths of a milliradian at meter-scale separations [\onlinecite{barnes2023cosmic}].
+Compared to drift tubes scanners- for example, those used at LANL [\onlinecite{Priedhorsky2003}]- which achieve sub-millimeter resolutions but require complex infrastructure including gas handling, high-voltage systems, and bulky mechanical support, scintillating fibers offer a more compact solution at the cost of a high channel density and demanding optical/electronic readout.
+In this sense, fibers represent a balance between operational complexity and intrinsic spatial granularity.
 These hodoscopes are arranged around the scanned cargo, forming a tracking system capable of measuring muon trajectories before and after interaction with the inspected volume.
 Due to its modular design, the SilentBorder scanner offers flexibility in configuration, allowing different setups to be explored for improved detection performance.
 To systematically optimize the design parameterization of the hodoscopes, we adopt a dual-method approach combining Monte Carlo simulations and differentiable optimization techniques [\onlinecite{MODE2022},\onlinecite{MODE2023}]:

 \begin{itemize} \item \textbf{GEANT4-based simulation framework:} We employ a GEANT4 [\onlinecite{GEANT4}] simulation framework to model different SilentBorder scanner configurations and various cargo materials.
 GEANT4, a widely used toolkit for simulating particle interactions with matter, provides a realistic modeling environment for evaluating the performance of different scanner layouts.